Adyen/adyen-web/README.md

 # Adyen Web

-With Adyen Web you can help your shoppers pay with a payment method of their choice, by providing you with the building blocks you need to create a checkout experience.
+With Adyen Web you can help your shoppers pay with a payment method of their choice.
+It provides you with the building blocks you need to create a checkout experience.

 You can integrate with Adyen in two ways, Drop-in and Components.